lynnlangit/learning-quantum/1_concepts/4_quantum-ml.md

 <img src="https://github.com/lynnlangit/learning-quantum/blob/main/images/qnn-result.png" width=600 align=right>

-- **MNIST using a QNN** --> distance classification using a quantum neural network
+- **Classification using a Quantum ML algorithm** --> distance classification using a quantum machine learning algorithm
-  - Prepare input data
+  - Prepare input data using a number of gates - NOTE: this is a non-trivial set of steps!
-  - H
-  - Ry
-  - CNOT
-  - Ry
-  - H
+  - Implement the ML classification using an H gate
+  - Measure to read the result